AdrienHorgnies/py-mysql-tracer/README.md

 ```

 It exposes the class `Query`.
 The constructor needs a path to a file containing a single sql statement and instances
-exposes the method `export` which creates a timestamped copy of the original file, appended with an execution report and
+expose the method `export` which creates a timestamped copy of the original file, appended with an execution report and
 an export of the result in the csv format.

 ## Development